OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-12.md

 ## 1 Kings 12:22

-But the word of God came to Shemaiah the man of God, saying,
+However, the Lord's message came to Shemaiah, the man of God, saying,

 ## 1 Kings 12:23